Really fruity strawberry jam

 Tip the mixture into a preserving pan (or a large pan with wide, sloping sides) and warm to dissolve the remaining sugar.
 Once dissolved, bring to the boil, stirring frequently until bubbling.

-to look a little scummy, add the butter.
+Pour in the lemon juice, return to the boil, then boil hard for 10 mins, stirring occasionally.
+If the surface of the jam starts to look a little scummy, add the butter.
 Take from the heat, then drop a little jam onto a chilled saucer.
 Let it cool a little, then push your finger through the jam.
 If the jam parts, leaving wrinkled ripples, it is ready.
 (Turn to p23 for more detail on testing when jam is ready.)
 Allow the jam to cool for 30 mins, then pot into sterilised jars and, when the jam is cool, label the jars.
 Keeps for 1 year – store in the fridge once open.